Molecular Therapeutics Research Program

 Barbara Ann Karmanos Cancer Institute

-Professor, Departments of Hematology & Oncology
+Associate Professor, Departments of Medicine and Oncology

 Wayne State University School of Medicine